thingsdb/ThingsDocs/v0/content/collection-api/mod_type/del.md

 Deletes a property from an existing [Type](../../../data-types/type).

 {{% notice warning %}}
-The property will be removed from all the active instances of that type.
+The property will be removed from all the active instances of that Type.
 {{% /notice %}}

 ### Action